-The Foundation for Prader-Willi Research seeks to stimulate research that will improve the lives of individuals with PWS in the near term; thus, we are particularly supportive of research directly developing and evaluating new therapeutic approaches to PWS.
+The Foundation for Prader-Willi Research seeks to stimulate research that will improve the lives of individuals with PWS in the near term; thus, we are particularly supportive of research developing and evaluating new therapeutic approaches to PWS.
 We also are interested in supporting innovative research that will lead to significant advances in our understanding of this disorder.

 Genetics and Imprinting

 Use of advanced technologies to define and characterize the contribution PWS-region genes, including protein coding genes and snoRNAs, to the PWS phenotype; studies to advance our understanding of the imprinting phenomenon in the PWS critical region; to evaluate pharmacological and/or genetic approaches to alter gene expression in the region; to understand how inactivation of genes of the PWS region leads to the phenotype; and to characterize alterations in RNA and protein expression and function in PWS model systems.

 Obesity and Energy Balance in PWS